datumbox/VernamVeil/README.md

 **Note:** The keystream must be truly random, at least as long as the message, and never reused.
 Reusing a keystream completely breaks the security of OTP encryption.

+> **Warning:**
+> Do **not** use or test your `OTPFX` instance (e.g., by calling it or running sanity checks) before actual encryption or decryption.
+> Any use will consume part of the keystream, which cannot be recovered, and will cause decryption to fail.
+> Always use a fresh, unused `OTPFX` instance for each encryption or decryption operation.

 ---